alexlokshin/keywest-search/README.md

 Provides access to insertion and retrieval of searchable data.

 - Attribute hierarchies are near real time
-- Current implementation is backed by Google Firebase
 - Product is represented by a colleciton of attribute name-value pairs
 - Attribute values can organize hierarchies